: invoice 20,656, retail 21,460 - a 3.7% gross profit.

 1. You'll have in us the only independent, unbiased source of truthful information and powerful negotiating advice on the Internet.
-"No one can serve two masters."
-We serve ours (you).
+We serve our master (you).
 Those other auto info sites, including Consumer Reports, serve theirs (not you).

 2. In the package's "centerpiece," How The Phone+Email Attack Can Get You The Best Deal, Saving You Time, Money and Aggravation, you'll learn exactly what to do and say each step of the way as you conduct a competitive bidding process from your home or office, without walking into a single car store.
 You'll enlist 6 to 10 dealers that you choose to make price proposals, and you'll go with the winner.
 We even tell you the best day(s) of the month to start the process.

 3. YOU'LL HAVE US AS YOUR COACHES as you go through the process.
 Got a question?
 Call us.
 Want to run the numbers before you sign a lease?
 Call us.
 There's no such thing as a "silly question" here.
 Talking to you is our favorite part of the job.
 We've been at this for over 20 years, and much of our knowledge has come from our customers' feedback.